rafaelromao/qmk_firmware/users/rafaelromao/docs/layout.md

 - Source Code: [persistent_layers.c](../features/persistent_layers.c)

 ## Base Layer Combos
-- Combos are available in the base layers to send ENTER, ESC, TAB and to toggle the [Lower and Raise](symbols.md) layers.
+- Combos are available in the base layers to send ENTER, ESC, TAB, common shortcuts and to toggle the [Lower and Raise](symbols.md) layers.

 ##
 [Home](../readme.md) |